GitBolt/expense-tracker-workshop/README.md

     })
       .rpc();
 ```
-Here. we're using our program provider and accessing the `initializeExpense` method.
-We're able to get it because of the IDL type we added.
-The method takes in the parameters we defined in our program.
-Which is the unique ID, merchant name and the amount we spent.
+Here, we are using our program provider to access the `initializeExpense` method.
+We are able to access it because of the IDL type that we added.
+The method takes in the parameters that we defined in our program, which are the unique ID, merchant name, and the amount we spent.

 Next, we need to enter all the accounts that are required for this method.
-We're first passing our PDA for `expenseAccount`, which will become our on-chain account holding the expense data.
-This is followed by the `authority`, which is simply who has the ownership of the account.
-Naturally, the user should have the ownership of their expense accounts, so we're setting it to our wallet's public key.
+First, we are passing our PDA for `expenseAccount`, which will become our on-chain account holding the expense data.
+This is followed by the `authority`, which is simply who has ownership of the account.
+Naturally, the user should have ownership of their expense accounts, so we are setting it to our wallet's public key.

-Similarly, we're calling all other instructions in client for updating and deleting expense.
+Similarly, we are calling all other instructions in the client for updating and deleting expenses.

 #### 1.5 Fetching on-chain data
 We've understand how to call instructions in our Solana program through client.
 But, how do we fetch the on-chain data?

 Let's open up [app/util/program/getExpenses.ts](app/util/program/getExpenses.ts).
 We're fetching all expense accounts in this part:
 ```ts